Hide menu

 Machining Milling

-The ./examples/models/Fresamento_CAM1_v3.stp model can be used to run machining_milling process.
+The ./examples/models/Fresamento_CAM1_v3.stp model can be used to run machining_milling.

 Output